WHAT to Eat

 Because you are not fasting for days at a time, you will be less likely to impulsively congratulate yourself with a pizza or a doughnut because you think you’ve ‘earned it’!

 Any diet that works over the long term tends to supply adequate protein while minimising easily accessible energy from fat or carbs.
-When eating, your goal should be to get adequate protein with fewer carbs to drain your blood glucose stores and less fat to allow your body to use your body fat stores.
+So when eating, your goal should be to get adequate protein with fewer carbs to drain your blood glucose stores and less fat to allow your body to use your body fat stores.

 5.5 What Should You Eat After Fasting?

-What you eat is just as important as when, how much, or how often you eat.
+What you eat is as important as when, how much, or how often you eat.

 If you fill up on energy-dense and nutrient-poor food, your body will crave nutrients again sooner.
 So, when you eat, do whatever you can to maximise nutrient density to ensure you get the nutrients you need with fewer meals and less energy.